Favourited 896 times

 *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️MUST HAVE fully comprehensive travel insurance, we require a scanned copy of your travel insurance provider as well as a scanned copy of your passport.
 If you are a resident of South Australia, we also require that you have comprehensive medical coverage/insurance as well as South Australian Ambulance cover.
 If you do not have either of these, we require that you take out temporary travel insurance and recommend Australia Post or World Nomads coverage.

-Lastly, all WorkAway staff attending School Camps ( May, June, July, and September months ) are now required to undergo a police and working with children check.
+All work-away volunteers here during school camps ( May, June, July, and September months ) are now required to a working with children check which we will cover any expenses incurred for this.
 This has been heavily stressed upon us by the schools we have partnerships with.
 A police check can be arranged on-line with the South Australian police.
+If you cannot get a police check in Australia please email us as some previous work-away volunteers have had to arrive with one from their own country.

-We require helpers to provide 1) proof of health insurance coverage, 2) passport copy, and 3) police checks (for staff on school camp treks)
+We require helpers to provide 1) proof of health insurance coverage, 2) passport copy, and 3) police checks (for volunteers here on block dates that include school camp treks)

-Upon your arrival with us, we will request that you provide us with these documents and also ask that you sign our company waiver forms if you wish to work directly with the camels.
+Prior to your arrival with us, we will request that you provide us with these documents and also ask that you sign our company waiver forms.
 Please advise us at your earliest convenience if you have any difficulty submitting these details before your arrival.

 WHAT TO BRING: